tushar2016sharma/Bitcoin_mining/README.md

 The second project analyzed the environmental consequences of Bitcoin mining through traditional Machine Learning approaches.
 The focus in this phase was on predictive modeling, essentially the following two objectives:
 1) The prediction of Bitcoin price based on the historical market conditions and other important predictors.
-2) Prediction of CO2~ emission which will provide insights about the carbon footprint of Bitcoin mining.
+2) Prediction of Carbon Dioxide emission which will provide insights about the carbon footprint of Bitcoin mining.